Invocatis/resume/target/resume.txt

 ### Responsibilities

-- Develop and maintain automated data collection systems for grocery-related datasets
+- Develop and maintain automated data collection systems, written in Scala, for grocery-related datasets
+- Maintain Airflow DAGs written in Python
-- Reverse engineer proprietary web APIs and integrate them into a unified data pipeline
+- Reverse engineer web APIs and integrate them into a unified data pipeline
 - Design and implement evasion techniques to ensure high data acquisition success rates
 - Collaborate with Product and Customer teams to transform raw data into actionable insights